 Charlie Bilello - Price to earnings ratios READ

-Photo Credit: The Bitcoin Flywhell was built with the great help of Imke Wedekind and Diarie Said.
+Photo Credit: The Bitcoin Flywhell was built with the help of Imke Wedekind and Diarie Said.

 Disclaimer: the content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Make sure you do your own research before making any investment and be aware of your own risk tolerance.
 If you like to build on my thoughts, feel free, but please cite me as the source.
 2025 - Leon Wankum.